Watchbait Is The New Clickbait

 As any cursory YouTube browsing would show you, there are hundreds, if not thousands of incredibly talented people across the world creating interesting works of art using little to no budget, who would be elated to have the opportunity to create a feature film.

-This is perhaps the most upsetting element of Watchbait movies, as the production team behind the poorly constructed films often don’t seem to care about their work at all.
-Perhaps the ongoing WGA and SAG-AFTRA strikes will see a rise in these non-union productions and allow creativity from non-repped amateurs to flourish on the internet.
+This is perhaps the most upsetting element of Watchbait movies, as the production team behind the poorly constructed films often doesn’t seem to care about their work at all.
+Perhaps the ongoing WGA and SAG-AFTRA strikes will increase the number of these non-union productions and allow creativity from non-repped amateurs to flourish on the internet.